Team Seas: Background

 The preceding fundraiser, Team Trees, was started on October 25, 2019, by MrBeast and Mark Rober.
-They set to raise 20 million dollars, which was achieved.
+They set to raise $20 million, which was achieved.
 As of the start date of Team Seas, donations are still able to be made on the Team Trees website and planting progress is updated there.
+As of 11 August 2024, $34,080,191 have been raised.

+Over a period of one year, about 10 billion pounds (4.8 billion kilograms) of plastic debris enters the world's oceans.